majorsaber/JSONLahman/README.md

 Teams

+If you have Java installed and use Windows:
+1. Open command prompt (Windows+R "cmd"+Enter)
-If you have Java installed, navigate to the /bin folder in your command prompt and run: java -jar Mapper.jar
+2. navigate to the /bin folder of the JSONLahman folder
-NOTE: This only works on Windows
+3. java -jar Mapper.jar

+That will generate the .json files in the /out folder inside the JSONLahman folder